bitmark-inc/docs/bitmark-references/bitmark-node-software/bitmark-blockain.md

 1. Incoming transaction payment is valid
 1. Incoming block's sha3 of all transactions inside is valid

-After a block is verified, a node stores that block into its internal database (leveldb), then node broadcast this newly saved block to all connected nodes.
-When other node receives the broadcast of a block, each node verifies block correctness by rules described above.
+After a block is validated, a node stores that block into its internal database (leveldb), then node broadcast this newly saved block to all connected nodes.
+When other node receives the broadcast of a block, each node validates block correctness by rules described above.

 ### Block Synchronization